CarlFredriksson/RL_an_introduction/Chapter_8/chapter_8_exercises.md

 **My answer:**

 I used the same shortcut maze problem as in Example 8.3.
 It seems like the alternate approach to Dyna-Q+ (Dyna-Q+ v2 in the plot), performed better on the problem before the shortcut opened, but worse after.
-Note that the methods were highly sensitive to parameter settings and the shown results are simply from one set of parameter settings.

-TODO:
-* mention 1 run vs 10 run average
-* maybe the way actions are selected is the key diff
+Below is a plot where the algorithms were run one time each.
+It seems like Dyna-Q+ v2 started to find the shortcut slower than Dyna-Q+ and didn't exploit it as well when found.

 ![Ex 8.4 Shortcut Maze Result One Run](Exercise_8_4/shortcut_maze_result_one_run.png)

+Below is a plot where the cumulative reward was averaged over 10 runs per algorithm.
+Averaging over multiple runs provides a fairer comparison since performance varies between runs.

 ![Ex 8.4 Shortcut Maze Result 10 Run Average](Exercise_8_4/shortcut_maze_result_10_run_avg.png)

+Note that the methods were highly sensitive to parameter settings and the shown results are simply from one set of parameter settings.
+Thus I find it hard to make strong statements regarding strengths and weaknesses of the alternative approach to Dyna-Q+.

+## Exercise 8.5

+How might the tabular Dyna-Q algorithm shown on page 164 be modified to handle stochastic environments?
+How might this modification perform poorly on changing environments such as considered in this section?
+How could the algorithm be modified to handle stochastic environments *and* changing environments?

+**My answer:**